CuriousKate/hello-world/README.md

 # hello-world
-practice of building a repository
+practice of building a repository\n
-author:  katy
+author:  katy\n
-changes: to include the author
+changes: to include the author\n